prebid/Prebid.js/dev-docs/integrate-with-the-prebid-analytics-api.md

 ## Architecture of the Analytics API

 Before we jump into looking at code, let's look at the high-level architecture.
 As shown in the diagram below, `Prebid.js` calls into an _adapter_.
-The adapter is the only part of the code that is stored in the `Prebid.js` repo.
+The adapter is the only part of the code that must be stored in the `Prebid.js` repo.

 The adapter in turn calls out to an analytics _library_.
 The library is responsible for integrating with your analytics provider's backend.
+The library may or may not be stored in the `Prebid.js` repo.

 For instructions on integrating an analytics provider, see the next section.